 SMITH V. SALISH KOOTENAI COLLEGE - This case addresses whether an Indian tribe has civil jurisdiction over tort action that arose as a result of a traffic accident on a public highway within the Reservation which involved a non-member Indian who was a student at the tribal college and who was driving the vehicle as part of a vocational program at the college.
 The Ninth Circuit held that, under these facts, neither of the two Montana exceptions applies, and the tribal court did not have adjudicatory authority over this matter.
-Motions for rehearing and rehearing en banc were recently filed.
 On May 13, 2005, the Ninth Circuit issued an order granting en banc review.
+The Tribal Supreme Court Project prepared and filed an amicus brief in support of the college and the Tribe.
+Oral arguments were heard on June 23, 2005.

 FORD MOTOR CO.
 V. TODECHEENE - This case involves the scope of tribal civil jurisdiction over a products liability action arising out of an accident on the Navajo Reservation on a road wholly owned by the Nation.
 The family of Todecheene filed an action in Navajo tribal court, and Ford filed a complaint in US District Court challenging the Navajo court's jurisdiction.
 In an expansion of Strate v.
 A-1 Contractors, the 9th Circuit ruled that the Montana analysis applies even when on Indian land and ruled against tribal jurisdiction.
-A motion for rehearing is pending.
+On February 10, 2005, the Navajo Nation, in coordination with the Tribal Supreme Court Project, filed a petition for rehearing or rehearing en banc.
+On February 15, 2005, the court issued an order directing Ford Motor Company to file a response to the petition for rehearing.